 Deliverability monitoring that tracks sender reputation and inbox placement

-Security certifications like SOC 2 and ISO that meet enterprise requirements
+Security certifications including SOC 2 and ISO that meet enterprise requirements

 Data residency options if you need to store contact data in specific regions